DanielGlickmanTAU/code2seq_torch/wip.md

 programmed the ugly example that can not be distingiushed as a sanity check. indeed gnn cannot learn it and gets 0.6 node prediction acc.
 ![img_3.png](img_3.png)

+### 31/5
+atm: running line graph with several graphs(triangle,square, 5 cycle, 4 clique, 5 clieque).. and network not getting 100% with **GCN..**

+it is having a hard time telling between 4 and 5 cycles..

+### 1/6
+Shape coloring task
+WOrdCombinationsGraphDataset
+How is colored assigned when each shape has a global color? dataset gets a